DC Author Shares The Secrets of Jose Andrés, Patrick O’Connell, and The World's Top Chefs

 What’s the biggest but least talked-about challenge to being a great chef in 2019?

 If you turn on the TV and watch Top Chef or watch the Food Network, they glamorize the profession in a way that isn’t necessarily helpful.
 Folks in the book mention how the road to success in this industry is not traveled overnight.
 It’s not even guaranteed.
-It’s just a lot of hard work—14 or 16-hour days, everyday.
+It’s just a lot of hard work—14- or 16-hour days, every day.
 They don’t take days off, even.

 The first interview in the book is with Anthony Bourdain.
-He sums it up quite well: if you’re going into this profession to become rich, a celebrity, it’s not going to work.
+He sums it up quite well: If you’re going into this profession to become rich, a celebrity, it’s not going to work.
 The chefs were trying to make the case that the industry is hard.
 It’s not for everyone.
 You have to love it to death for it to work.
 It’s about passion, grit, perseverance, a willingness to fail.
 The whole nature of the process is about failing and using failure to actually do something different and learn something new.

-What two interviews were the most disparate from each other?
+What two interviews were the most disparate?

 There was one chef, Chan Yan Tak of Lung King Heen in Hong Kong, who said that he doesn’t eat at high-end restaurants like his because he doesn’t want to be influenced by their creations, even subconsciously.
 You have this notion of someone who wants to remain as original and pure as possible to his style and creative process.
-On the other hand you have chefs like Emma Bengtsson at Aquavit in New York City, who say there’s no better way to being inspired than going out to eat.
+On the other hand, you have chefs like Emma Bengtsson at Aquavit in New York City, who say there’s no better way to being inspired than going out to eat.

 What was the most unexpected source of inspiration for subjects?

 What surprised me was how varied the inspiration was and what setting they’d get inspired in.
 You had some chefs getting inspired by a feeling, an aroma, a photograph, walking through the woods.
 It’s anything and everything as long as there’s a willingness to be inspired in the first place.
 It was more of the attitude that allowed for the inspiration to happen.
-For some of these folks their most interesting ideas come while they’re in the shower.
+For some of these folks, their most interesting ideas come while they’re in the shower.

 One thing that stood up amongst these different chefs is that they all walk around with a notebook.
 They recognize how fleeting inspiration actually can be.
 So they always write down immediately what’s in their head—what they’re seeing and feeling, because these are all things that they can reference later.